Think-cell

-think-cell is a German computer software company founded in April 2002, and headquartered in Berlin, Germany.
-The Fraunhofer Society spin-off focuses upon the creation of Microsoft PowerPoint and Excel add-in products.
+Think-Cell Software GmbH (currently branded as thinkcell and formerly as think-cell) is a German computer software company founded in April 2002, and headquartered in Berlin, Germany.
+Originally a Fraunhofer Society spin-off and now owned by the private equity firm Cinven, the company produces Microsoft PowerPoint and Excel plug-in software products.

-The company's main product – think-cell – aims to facilitate the creation of charts, e.g., bar charts, waterfall charts, Marimekko charts and Gantt charts, on Microsoft PowerPoint presentation slides from Microsoft Excel data sheets.
-Some features overlap with those provided by newer versions of Microsoft Office, such as waterfall charts that are built-in charts in Office 2016.
+The company's main product, which is also called thinkcell, facilitates the creation of charts, e.g., bar charts, waterfall charts, Marimekko charts and Gantt charts, on Microsoft PowerPoint presentation slides from Microsoft Excel data sheets.
+Some features overlap with those provided by newer versions of Microsoft Office, such as the waterfall charts that became a built-in feature in Office 2016.

-Based on a revenue growth rate of 3,150% over five years think-cell took 4th place in Deloitte Germany's 2009 Technology Fast 50 Awards.
+The company was ranked fourth in Deloitte Germany's 2009 Technology Fast 50 Awards, with a revenue growth rate of 3,150% over the previous five years.

-In June 2021, Cinven, a British private equity firm purchased a majority stake in the company for an undisclosed sum, highlighting that the software was used by 8 out of the 10 top global consulting firms, 80% of the Fortune 100, the entire DAX 30, and 9 of the top 10 US business schools.
+In June 2021, the British private equity firm Cinven purchased a majority stake in the company for an undisclosed sum, and Civen issued a press release saying that the software was used by 8 of the top 10 global consulting firms, 80% of the Fortune 100, the entire DAX 30, and 9 of the top 10 US business schools.

-The most recent version – think-cell 12 – was launched in March 2023.
+In September 2023, think-cell acquired AskBrian, a Wolfratshausen-headquartered AI assistant company, for an undisclosed amount.

-In September 2023, it was announced think-cell had acquired the Wolfratshausen-headquartered AI assistant for business professionals, AskBrian for an undisclosed amount.
+In June 2026, think-cell released an AI-based product, think-cell Assist, for PowerPoint and Excel.